Goobwabber/MultiplayerExtensions/README.md

    * This assumes you have already set the directory for your Beat Saber game folder in `Extensions` -> `Beat Saber Modding Tools` -> `Settings...`
    * If you do not have the BeatSaberModdingTools extension, you will need to manually create a `MultiplayerExtensions.csproj.user` file to set the location of your game install.
 An example is showing below.
 4. The project should now build.
+### Testing
+MultiplayerExtensions and other multiplayer mods may not work without a compatible private server to play on.
+The only one at this point in time is BeatTogether, which comes in the form of it's [Master](https://github.com/pythonology/BeatTogether.MasterServer) and [Dedicated](https://github.com/pythonology/BeatTogether.DedicatedServer) servers.
+If you are looking to update this mod to a newer version, these servers will also need to be up to date and working for that version.
+You can gain access to their private beta by donating on their [patreon](https://www.patreon.com/BeatTogether).
+Alternatively, you can set up your own cluster.

 **Example csproj.user File:**
 ```xml